 Attracting traffic to your website is a daily challenge.
 Holding contests or giveaways often seems like a good idea.
-You need to take legal issues into account before pursuing this strategy.
+You need to understand online contest law issues before pursuing this strategy.

 Laws created prior to the creation of the Internet are usually a bad fit for the virtual world.
 This is particularly the case with contest law.
 The states and the federal government all have laws that apply to contests, giveaways, and sweepstakes.
 The reason is these types of events have historically been ripe for abuse by scam artists.
 While the web certainly has its share of scammers, most of these laws are a poor fit for the nature of the web.

 Running a game of chance online is going to get you into trouble from a legal perspective.
-State governments make a good bit of money on lotteries, and they aren’t about to let anyone else in on the racket.
+State governments make a good bit of money on lotteries, and they aren’t about to let anyone else in on the racket so they pass laws for online contests and sweepstakes.
 What is a game of chance?
 It is any contest where chance, not skill, determines the winner.
 If people can participate in your contest so long as they provide their email address, there is a valid question as to whether you are holding an illegal lottery.

 Ah, so the answer is to incorporate skill into the contest?
-Not really.
+Not really under online contest law.
 There is a risk you could get caught up in gambling laws.
 Yes, you read that correctly.
 Gambling laws come with very strict penalties, so one has to be careful in these situations.

 Eyes On The Prize